-• Add a "good faith" requirement to demolition.
+- Add a "good faith" requirement to demolition. - Requires the applicant at the time of the application to submit proof of financial ability to complete the proposed work, along with proof that the local building department has already approved the plans for demolition. - Increases the stipends given to residents displaced by demolition by calculating it based on the average rent for non-regulated vacant apartments multiplied by six years. - Allows DHCR to revoke a demolition order if the owner fails to act in good faith or fails to undertake construction within a reasonable time.

-- Require the applicant at the time of the application to submit proof of financial ability to complete the proposed work, along with proof that the Department of Buildings ("DOB") has already approved the plans for demolition. - Bring the definition of demolition in line with the DOB definition, which requires that the entire building be removed, including the foundation. - Increase the stipends given to residents displaced by demolition by calculating the stipend based on the average rent for non-regulated vacant apartments multiplied by six years. - Allow DHCR to revoke a demolition order if the owner fails to act in good faith or fails to undertake construction within a reasonable time. - Permit DHCR to initiate enforcement proceedings sua sponte for failure to comply and make those penalties applicable to subsequent purchasers.
+Permits DHCR to initiate enforcement proceedings sua sponte for failure to comply and make those penalties applicable to subsequent purchasers.